Ley789/SimpleRayTracer/Thesis/thesis.md

 To integrate the ray tracer into Diagrams a backend is needed.
 This backend extracts scene informations from a simplified data structure provided by Diagrams.
 After the extraction the scene can be rendered.
-In this chapter discuss the implemented modules and their functionality.
+In this chapter we discuss the implemented modules and their functionality.
 At the end we briefly introduce the methods used by the backend.

 ## Modules